 Our Distracted Driving Accident Attorneys Advocate for the Injured

 If you were injured in a motor vehicle accident involving a distracted driver using his or her cell phone, contact Metzger Wickersham today for a free consultation.
-Our personal injury lawyers have been serving residents of Pennsylvania with skilled legal representation for over 125 years.
+Our personal injury lawyers have been serving residents of Pennsylvania with skilled legal representation for 130 years.